Vanilla Bean Marshmallows · GF (100 marshmallows)

 1 vanilla bean, seeds scraped and pod reserved for another use

-So.
-Combine the gelatin and water together in the bottom of a stand mixer bowl.
+Combine the gelatin and cold water in the bowl of a stand mixer bowl, stirring with a fork to prevent the gelatin from clumping.
 Set aside.

 Warning: if you use honey, the smell will be awful.
 Barnyard and hay and all kinds of musty awful.
 The end result will taste awesome, but getting there will fill you with doubt.
 Hold the course.
 It’ll get better.

+Attach a digital or candy thermometer to the pot.
 Keep cooking, undisturbed, until the mixture reaches 240°.
-Then shut off the heat and let it stand until it cools to 210°.
-This is important.
+Shut off the heat and let the syrup cool to 210°.
+This is important!

-Once the mixture has cooled to 210°, and taking a goodly amount of caution as this mixture is super hot, pour all of it into the mixing bowl with the awaiting gelatin.
-Fit the bowl with the whisk attachment and crank it up to medium-high speed.
+Once the mixture has cooled, and taking a goodly amount of caution as the syrup is super hot, pour it over the gelatin in the mixing bowl.
+Use the whisk attachment to mix the two together on low speed until the gelatin dissolves, then crank it up to medium-high.

 Rejoice!
 You’ve done all the hard work, now for the best part!!!